Zac-Garby/msg/README.md

   - Admins
     - Since user's aren't really a thing, there would need to be some other system
+  - Back up messages to a database (probably Redis)
   - Muting other users
   - Limiting amount of messages per minute
   - Improve styles on phones